-DOMESTIC MARKET HIGHLIGHTS - Prices are steady for WOGS and whole fryers.
+DOMESTIC MARKET HIGHLIGHTS - Prices are stranding steady for WOGS and whole fryers.
 Supplies are moderate.
-Demand is light to moderate during mid-week trading.
+Demand is light to moderate.
 Floor stocks are sufficient.
 Market activity is light to moderate.
-In the parts sector, prices are trending firm for tenders; steady to firm for other breast cuts and dark meat items with legs, thighs and thigh meat clearing well.
-Wings are weak with medium and jumbo sizes readily available an continue to be discounted.
-Supplies of tenders are tight for trade needs; light to moderate for fronts, bone-in breasts, b/s breasts and dark meat cuts, with leg quarters and drums noted as slightly more available than earlier in the week.
+In the parts sector, prices are trending firm for tenders; steady to firm for bone-in breast, fronts and dark meat items with legs, thighs and thigh meat well cleared and held with confidence.
+B/S breasts are about steady.
+Wings continued weak with discounting noted.
+Supplies of tenders are tight for trade needs; light to moderate for bone-in breasts, fronts and dark meat cuts.
+B/S breasts are at least moderate and noted as slightly more available than the previous week.
+Wings are available.
 Demand is moderate to good.
-Wings are moderate to heavy with medium and jumbo sizes in the longer position.
 Market activity is moderate to active.

-EXPORT MARKET HIGHLIGHTS. - Export demand is moderate.
+EXPORT MARKET HIGHLIGHTS - Export demand is moderate.